 Peel the potato and mash it in a large bowl until there are little to no lumps left.

-Add around ¼ of the powdered sugar and mix well.
+Add around ¼ of the icing sugar and mix well.
 At this point, you should have a soft and runny mixture.

 If you're using vanilla, add it in now and stir.